Policy on the Protection of Children in Carnegie Mellon University Programs, Activities and Facilities

 The definition of Programs and Activities Involving Minors does not include:[ 1]

-- Human subjects research studies involving minor children that have been approved by the Institutional Review Board (note: the Office of Research Integrity Compliance will notify the AVPEO of any human subjects research studies involving minors so that there will be no need to separately register).
+- Human subjects research studies involving minor children that have been approved by the Institutional Review Board.
+(Note: the Office of Research Integrity Compliance will notify Child Protection Operations of any human subjects research studies involving minors so that there will be no need to separately register).

 - Routine interactions between family and friends.

-- All programs must register with the Office of the Assistant Vice Provost for Educational Outreach (AVPEO) and receive approval prior to engaging in any interactions with minors.
-The AVPEO will coordinate with each program or activity to develop appropriate procedures and training to ensure the welfare and security of minors who participate in the program: https://www.cmu.edu/child-protection.
+- All programs must register with Child Protection Operations, within the Office of Human Resources, and receive approval prior to engaging in any interactions with minors.
+Child Protection Operations will coordinate with each program or activity to develop appropriate procedures and training to ensure the welfare and security of minors who participate in the program.

-- The review process conducted by AVPEO will be based on the unique circumstances of each program and include consideration of the following key factors among others: the nature of the program; the duration of the program; the entity sponsoring the program; the responsible individual(s); the number of participants and age ranges; the number of supervising adults; the facilities to be used; use of overnight accommodations; potential health and safety concerns (e.g. laboratory use, machinery, swimming pools, motor vehicles); transportation; protocols for accidents, injuries and emergencies; health and wellness plans; protocols for drop-off and pick-up; and one-on-one private interactions with minors.
+- The review process conducted by Child Protection Operations will be based on the unique circumstances of each program and include consideration of the following key factors, among others: the nature of the program; the duration of the program; the entity sponsoring the program; the responsible individual(s); the number of participants and age ranges; the number of supervising adults; the facilities to be used; use of overnight accommodations; potential health and safety concerns (e.g., laboratory use, machinery, swimming pools, motor vehicles); transportation; protocols for accidents, injuries and emergencies; health and wellness plans; protocols for drop-off and pick-up; and one-on-one private interactions with minors.

 - Written permission must be obtained from each minor's parent/guardian prior to the minor's participation in any program administered by Carnegie Mellon and/or any program administered by a third party on Carnegie Mellon property.